 What are the qualifications for IAMT instructors?

 All IAMT instructors are subject matter experts with extensive backgrounds in their focus areas.
-Please view the “Our Experts” section under the “About Us” tab on our website.
-It contains detailed professional and educational backgrounds on all of our experts.
+Learn more about our instructors on our Experts page.
+You will find detailed professional and educational backgrounds on all of our experts.